 Normally there is a balance between free radicals and antioxidants in the skin which reduces with ageing leading the skin to experience oxidative stress resulting in premature ageing of the skin.
 The number best way to prevent free radical damage is to wear broad-spectrum sunscreen every day.
 This protects cells from the negative effects of UVA and UVB rays, however, the sun is not the source of free radicals we need to think about

-Fortunately, studies have shown that inclusion of antioxidants in your skincare regimen can reduce free radical damage, they not only help combat the visible signs of ageing and calm skin.
+Fortunately, studies have shown that the inclusion of antioxidants in your skincare regimen can reduce free radical damage, they not only help combat the visible signs of ageing and calm skin.

 7 benefits of Antioxidants for Your Skin

 Oxidative stress breaks down collagen, hinders skin’s natural repair process and triggers inflammation leading to fine lines, wrinkles, loose skin and acne breakouts.

 Reduce the appearance of wrinkles: